careerbuilder/CandidateDataServicesDocumentation/UploadAPI.md

 | --- | --- |
 |file_name|Name of the file to be uploaded via the upload API; if none is given, we will create one from the candidate's name.
 |plain_text_resume|Text representation of resume.
 The text can be formatted or contain HTML.
 Must be greater than 100 characters in length.
-|base64_resume|(Required) Candidate’s resume as base64. (e.g., PDF or Word Doc).
+|base64_resume|(Required) Candidate’s resume file, encoded as a Base64 string.
 Acceptable file types are: .docx, .rtf, .doc, .txt, .wps, .odt, .wpd, .docm, and .pdf.
 |candidate_name|Candidate’s full name.
 64 characters max.
 |email|Candidate email.
 This email overrides any parsed information.
 Must be a valid email address 'example@domain.tld'.
 Max 128 characters.
 |phone_number|Phone number of the candidate
 |gender|Candidate’s gender.
 Possible values: M, F, or U.
-|relocation| (Boolean) Will the candidate relocate?
+|relocation| (Boolean) Indicates whether the candidate is willing to relocate.
 |postal_code|Postal code of the candidate.
 Accepts international values.
 |locality|Candidate’s current city.
 Max 64 characters.
 |admin_area| First level civil entity below country level.
 For the US this is the state.
 Short names should follow ISO 3166-2.